 Brinser Residence Hall

-Brinser is home to about 109 students in a setting of 4 suites, 5 triples, 15 singles, and 42 doubles.
+Brinser is home to about 109 students in a setting of suites, triples, singles, and doubles.
 The building houses students from all cohorts.
 Brinser is a co-ed building, with men and women on separate floors.
 Most rooms in the building have a unique “L” shape.
-Brinser was renovated in the summer of 2020.
 The building features a lounge on the first floor, as well as a kitchen and laundry facilities.
 The building is located next to the BSC (Baugher Student Center).

 Floors: Vinyl flooring in rooms, carpet in hallways